yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 We strongly recommend Intel Windows users to update to this driver to improve stability with most games.

 Sadly, fixing this issue showed us two areas where yuzu is at fault.
-But luckily both issues have fixes in testing in the, at the time of writing, latest Early Access release.
-If everythin goes according to plan, they should hit Mainline in a few days.
+But luckily, both issues have fixes in testing in the, at the time of writing, latest Early Access release.
+If everything goes according to plan, they should hit Mainline in a few days.
 Stay tuned.

 First problem is in yuzu's code.
 Some compute shaders have barriers in places that result in generating invalid SPIR-V code, and while NVIDIA and AMD have no problem with it, Intel is following the Vulkan specification much more closely and doesn’t like the result, leading to crashes.
-While we work on a solution, for now we recommend Intel users to keep the {{< gh-hovercard "10181" "freshly added" >}} “Enable Compute Pipelines (Intel Vulkan only)” disabled in `Emulation > Configure… > Graphics > Advanced` until we fix the affected shaders.
+While we test the solution, for now we recommend Mainline Intel users to keep the {{< gh-hovercard "10181" "freshly added" >}} “Enable Compute Pipelines (Intel Vulkan only)” disabled in `Emulation > Configure… > Graphics > Advanced`.

 {{< imgs
 	"./compute.png| This is just temporary (famous last words…)"